 You’re probably wondering, “How do I make sure my dental crown lasts 15 years rather than five?”
 The answer is pretty simple: Practice good oral health care!
 That means brushing and flossing regularly to avoid dental issues.
 It also means watch out for conditions that might speed up the wear and tear of your dental crown like grinding your teeth.
 Your dentist will be able to give you plenty of tips for keeping your dental crown in great condition.

-Ashley Jackson, DDS for all Your Dental Crown Needs
+Ashley Laird, DDS for all Your Dental Crown Needs